 Tip # 2: Beware of scams

 One of the biggest reasons people avoid looking for a way to work from home is because they’re afraid of getting scammed.
-We all know someone who was taken for hundreds, even thousands, because they got caught by a scammer.
+We all know someone who was taken for hundreds, even thousands, of dollars, because they got caught by a scammer.
 But knowing what you’re looking for in your work at home search will help you avoid all the scams that are out there.

 For one, a work at home job is no different than any other job.
 You wouldn’t pay to start a job at your local department store or coffee shop.
 You definitely don’t pay to start a job where you work from home.
 The only difference between a work at home job and any other job is your place of employment.

 A work at home business is also not different than any other business.
 You would expect to have costs to start a retail store or a restaurant.
 You should expect to have costs to start a home-based business too.
 After all, you can’t start a business for free!
 Your financial investment into a business is what allows you to own it.

 There are lots of different kinds of scams out there, from check cashing and money laundering, to pyramid and ponzi schemes, but these are the most basic.
 Remember, if it sounds too good to be true, it probably is.

 Tip #3: Manage your expectations

 That brings us to the next tip.
 Sometimes people looking for work from home get hurt because they expect way too much.

 If you’re expecting to find a job at home that will pay you hundreds of thousands for doing simple tasks like answering the phone or stuffing envelopes — check yourself.
 Is that even realistic?
 Would you pay someone that much money to do that kind of thing?

 It can be hard to manage your expectations with Pinterest pins that tell you how someone made 5 figures in their first month of blogging, or went to Tahiti after selling an ecourse (after buying some guru’s program).
 Some internet marketers can make it sound like making money online is the next gold rush.